Today we will review the amazing Xotic SP Compressor, a very common online analog compressor for buyers.

 This small compressor pedal can subtly combine wet and dry signals, move between three compression rates, and change Attack and Release timing and it also sounds fantastic!

-Our Xotic SP Compressor review will shows why everybody raves this small pedal.
+Our Xotic SP Compressor review will show why everybody raves about this small pedal.

 Xotic started its business in 1996, primarily as a bass producer in California (USA).

-Through time, however, they’ve extended their product range to guitars, amps, numerous equipment and obviously bass and guitar pedals – which helped them achieve fame in 1999 when their well known product line “Xotic Effects” was released.
+Through time, however, they’ve extended their product range to guitars, amps, numerous pieces of equipment and obviously bass and guitar pedals – which helped them achieve fame in 1999 when their well-known product line “Xotic Effects” was released.

 When the company expanded, its pedals appeared to diminish through the years.
-However, this is not done poorly by any way.
+However, this is not done poorly in any way.